sole/dotvim/README.md

 	git clone git://github.com/sole/dotvim.git ~/.vim

 You also have to make a symbolic link to .vim/vimrc and place it in ~/.vimrc.
 Or you can use the install_vimrc.sh script.
+If you're using gvim you'll want to symlink the same file to ~/.gvimrc, or again you can use the script which does it too.

+	ln -s ~/.vim/gvimrc ~/.vimrc

 I am using my own color scheme (imaginatively named "sole"), which is still very rough because I just began learning about vim's color schemes yesterday.
+It looks much nicer in gvim than in gnome-terminal because the latter only allows for 16 palettised colours whereas gvim allows you to choose RGB colours.

-So if you don't like it... well, there are many other themes out there!
+If you don't like it... well, there are many other themes out there!

 ## Inspirations/sources ##